Angela Simmons Sizzles In String Bikini On Beach Swing In Mexico

 @dhairboutique Homecoming????
 I’m super excited to announce that I “coming home” as a Co-Owner of #DhairBoutique alongside @_justdeee We can’t wait for you guys to experience our new textures and hair collections.
 When women support each other we can do anything!
 Girl Boss Power Moves????????

-The interview also saw Angela asked what kind of tattoo she’d get if forced to, but it seemed like she already had one.
+The interviewer also questioned Angela about the kind of tattoo she’d get if forced to, but it seemed like she already had one.

 Followers of Angela’s Instagram will know that she’s as much a workout queen as she is a style one.
 Just recently, Angela took to the platform with an impressive workout video.
-Angela has also posted a stunning minidress update of herself rocking fun and faux-fur boots.
+Angela has also posted a stunning mini dress update of herself rocking fun and faux fur boots.

 Fans wishing to see more of Angela should follow her Instagram.